cloudmesh-project/reu-2014/doc/source/projects/bioinformatics.rst

 Week 4 6/23 - 6/27
 ----------------------------------------------------------------------
-Done This Week:
+Done This Week
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 - Developed clusterLink.py program
 - Managed to successfully run a script on FutureGrid computer cluster
 - Completed get_status and transfer methods for clusterLink.py which print the status of a job and transfer files to the remote host respectively.
 - Discussed next steps regarding integration of clusterLink.py with Cloudmesh with mentors

-Uncompleted This week
+Uncompleted This Week
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 - I left early this week for a leadership development program
 - Need to install Cloudmesh and CMD3